TosbackCgusBridge-Bot/CGUs-versions/Ebags/Privacy Policy.md

 You may ask to have your account information removed from our active databases. however, because we keep track of past purchases, you cannot delete information associated with past purchases.
 Such information will be deactivated as soon as reasonably possible based on your account activity.
 Also, as a security measure we "back up" the data stored on our systems, and such prior information cannot be completely removed from our databases.
 Therefore, you should not expect that all of your personally identifiable information will be completely removed from our databases in response to your requests.

 Security The eBags Security Pledge protects you while you shop at eBags so that you never have to worry about credit card safety.
 We guarantee that every transaction you make at eBags will be safe.
-This means you pay nothing if unauthorized charges are made to your credit card as a result of shopping at eBags. eBags' servers use Secure Sockets Layer (SSL), an encryption technology that works with Netscape, Microsoft Internet Explorer, and AOL's browser, so that only eBags can read a buyer's personal information.
+This means you pay nothing if unauthorized charges are made to your credit card as a result of shopping at eBags. eBags' servers use Secure Sockets Layer (SSL), an encryption technology that works with all modern web browsers, so that only eBags can read a buyer's personal information.
 We reveal only the last five digits of your credit card numbers when confirming an order.
 However, we will transmit the entire credit card number to the appropriate credit card company during order processing.

 A special note about children's privacy You must be at least 18 years old to have our permission to use this site.
 We do not knowingly collect, use or disclose Personally Identifiable Information about visitors under 18 years of age.
 If you are a minor, you can use this service only in conjunction with your parents or guardians.